dac09/fastclick/README.md

+# Note
+Forked version with a fix for disabling fastclick with the class `needsclick`

+This helps with select boxes on iOS 8.4

 # FastClick #

 FastClick is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a `click` event on mobile browsers.
 The aim is to make your application feel less laggy and more responsive while avoiding any interference with your current logic.